Snapbrillia/quadraticvoting/quadraticVoting/README.md

 donation UTxOs are folded into a singular UTxO, carrying the project's portion of the total funding pool (`w_p`).

-Due to the size limit of transactions however, a single transaction may not be able to handle all the vote UTxOs associated to a project.
+Due to the size limit of transactions, and also the number of UTxOs that can be spent in each transaction (limited by the total execution budget) however, a single transaction may not be able to handle all the vote UTxOs associated to a project.

 #### Mathematical Detour to Find the Practical Limits